ai4netzero/ai4netzero.github.io/_pages/webinar.md

 ## About the Webinar Series
 The AI for NetZero webinar series has been exploring diverse applications of artificial intelligence across various sectors crucial to achieving NetZero objectives, including energy, transport, environment, agriculture, and food systems.

-Expect captivating talks delivered by senior academics and PDRAs from UKRI-funded AI for NetZero projects.
+Expect captivating talks delivered by experts and early career researchers in the field of AI for NetZero.

 - **Frequency**: Weekly, every Tuesday at 2pm (UK time).
 - **Platform**: The webinars are hosted on the AI for NetZero YouTube channel [Subscribe to stay updated!](https://www.youtube.com/@ai4netzero?sub_confirmation=1){: .btn .btn--success}